FREE GIFT WITH MIN $20 PURCHASE ~ NEW RAINBOWS & CLOUDS OVERLAYS PACK

 With Photo Overlays you can add all the elements your own images are missing.
 These are extra additions, which you can place on top f your images with the help of the editing software.

-For example: you are shooting family session on a beautiful Summer meadow location, full of colorful, blooming flowers and you would like to add some little butterflies flying around the children - it was hard to shoot them or they even weren't there, but you feel they will enhance rather ordinary family portraits, the parents will love to see them too and you absolutely love to surprise your customers.
+For example: you are shooting family session on a beautiful Summer meadow location, full of colourful, blooming flowers and you would like to add some little butterflies flying around the children - it was hard to shoot them or they even weren't there, but you feel they will enhance rather ordinary family portraits, the parents will love to see them too and you absolutely love to surprise your customers.
 There is no better way to help yourself and use butterfly photo overlays.

 Another example: Christmas mini session, very busy time of the year for any photographer.
 There is no better way to create some Christmas magic than to add some twinkling bokeh lights to portraits, but you are worried about little ones - if this will be safe, with so many people visiting your studio those days, all the props and small kids running around...
 What about adding these lights in Photoshop?
-There are so many different Christmas Overlays to choose from, many different shapes or beautiful colors and you don't have to worry about safety.
+There are so many different Christmas Overlays to choose from, many different shapes or beautiful colours and you don't have to worry about safety.

 Do you need more examples?
 You are into creative, conceptual photography and you would love to shoot some portraits at golden hour.
 You booked a model, MUA, hired beautiful vintage clothes, paid your assistant and found the most perfect location.
 You know you have only 1 hour to shoot, everything is ready, all the people involved are waiting, your model is in full makeup... and just before the sunset, the clouds arrived.
 But you checked the weather forecast a few times ahead of the booked date, but what can you do, the weather is unpredictable.
 You still shooting but the sun is covered and your beautiful, warm golden light is not here.
 You probably know what I'm going to write - use some Photo Overlays, fake it a little bit, you deserve it and if you do it the right way, nobody will notice.